Bloomberg once blamed end of 'redlining' for 2008 collapse

 “It's been well documented that the 2008 crash was caused by unethical, predatory lending that deliberately targeted communities of color,” said Debra Gore-Mann, president and CEO of the Greenlining Institute, a nonprofit that works for racial and economic justice.
 "People of color were sold trick loans with exploding interest rates designed to push them into foreclosure.
 Our communities of color and low income communities were the victims of the crash, not the cause."

-Campaign spokesman Stu Loeser did not directly address Bloomberg's past comments on the practice.
-Instead, he said Bloomberg “attacked predatory lending” as mayor and, if elected president, has a plan to “help a million more Black families buy a house, and counteract the effects of redlining and the subprime mortgage crisis."
+Campaign spokesman Stu Loeser said that Bloomberg “attacked predatory lending” as mayor and, if elected president, has a plan to “help a million more Black families buy a house, and counteract the effects of redlining and the subprime mortgage crisis."

 The campaign also pointed to efforts by Bloomberg's private philanthropy to help other cities craft policies that will help reduce evictions.
 He promised in a January speech to do a version of the very thing he criticized in 2008: Ask lenders to update their credit-scoring models, “because millions of black households don't have a credit score which is needed to get a mortgage.”